gvwilson/sensibleadventures/wrestler/wrestler.md

 After four years among us,
 he still showed his teeth when he did this.
 "The stars are such as they have not been in many years, Holds-On-Too-Long," he said.
-".Perhaps I will find another way."
+"Who knows what might happen?"
-And then he laughed and I laughed with him, for what did the stars have to do with magic?*
+Then he laughed and I laughed with him, for what did the stars have to do with magic?*

-*I went out the next morning across the tundra with my mother and two other shamans.
+*I went out the next morning onto the tundra with my mother and two other shamans.
 Things were done and words were spoken, and I returned that evening with three crusted wounds on each cheek